ilampirai/magentoone/README.md

 Get into your server with SHELL access.
 And run a git pull which follows
 > git clone https://github.com/ilampirai/magentoone.git .

+NOTE: There is a tiny little dot in the end

 This will get basic files for building our git image.
 Then start the build using
 > docker build -t {sitename}/magento .

 NOTE: There is a tiny little dot in the end

 This will take some time wait till the docker finish building.
 Once done Docker will bring a success message.
 (50% of work done :) )